-During high school, the author won many awards on the speech/debate teams, won no awards at all on the volleyball and basketball teams, wrote for the school newspaper, took every creative writing class offered, and provided photography to the school paper and yearbook while managing to graduate with high honors as a member of the Honor Society.
-She also attempted to decriminalize prostitution at Youth Legislature.
+During high school, Deni won many awards on the speech/debate teams, won no awards at all on the volleyball and basketball teams, wrote for the school newspaper, took every creative writing class offered, and provided photography to the school paper and yearbook while managing to graduate with high honors as a member of the Honor Society.
+She also attempted to decriminalize prostitution at the Youth Legislature.

 The author was politically active as a one of the thirteen original founding members of the Portland Lesbian Community Organizing Project, which involved participating in QUAC (Queers United Against Closets), and the Urban Amazons, which provided security to speakers such as Andrea Dworkin.
 She participated in the Rent-a-Dyke project which loaned real live dykes to the Portland Police Bureau to interact with the police in cultural sensitivity trainings.
 (Always fun to be the only person in a sensitivity training without a gun).

-After about fifteen years of trial work, the author retired from the practice of law with a Form A resignation and worked as a freelance “contract” lawyer (a lawyer who works on contract for other lawyers), and a private investigator for lawyers.
+After about fifteen years of trial work, Deni retired from the practice of law with a Form A resignation and worked as a freelance “contract” lawyer (a lawyer who works on contract for other lawyers), and as a private investigator for lawyers.
 As an investigator, she learned every theory in Oregon law that can be used to sue a bar when someone gets shot.